apache/flink/docs/content.zh/release-notes/flink-1.17.md

 The default value of `taskmanager.memory.network.max` has changed from `1g` to `Long#MAX_VALUE`, to reduce the number of config options user needs to tune when trying to increase the network memory size.
-This may affect the performance when this option is not explicitly configured, due to potential changes of network memory size, and heap and managed memory sizes when the total memory size is fixed.
+This may affect the performance when this option is not explicitly configured, due to potential changes of network memory size, heap and managed memory size when the total memory size is fixed.
 To go back to the previous behavior, user can explicitly configure this option to the previous default value `1g`.